ian-fisher-developer/qt-qml/README.md

 6. Styling

-   TODO: Adds more attractive styling -- the previous exercises' default styling does not look good.
+   IN PROGRESS: Adds some styling to the defaults.

 ## Configuration